s-hamann/ansible-openwrt-firewall/README.md

   Defaults to `true`.
 * `openwrt_firewall_rules`
   A list of firewall rules to configure.
 List items are dictionaries that describe the rule configuration.
-  All keys are simply passed to the OpenWrt rule configuration.
+  Most keys are simply passed to the OpenWrt rule configuration.
   Refer to [the documentation](https://openwrt.org/docs/guide-user/firewall/firewall_configuration#rules) for information about valid and required options.
+  The keys `src` and `dest` are handled specially to expand on fw4's capabilities in the following way:
+  * A `!` followed ba a `,`-separated list of zone names is interpreted as the complement of these zones.
+    This role generates a list of separate firewall rules for each zone in `openwrt_firewall_zones` *except* for the one(s) referenced in this rule specification.
+  * A list of zone names is expanded into separate rules for each zone in the list.
 * `openwrt_firewall_redirects`
   A list of firewall redirects to configure.
 List items are dictionaries that describe the redirect configuration.
   All keys are simply passed to the OpenWrt redirect configuration.